hpc-uk/build-instructions/apps/GPAW/ARCHER2_gpaw21.1.0_python3_gcc10/README.md

 ## Set up the environment for running GPAW

-Add the following to you job script to run GPAW, setting the GPAW_DIR and LIBXC_DIR to your install location.
+Add the following to you job script to run GPAW, setting the GPAW_DIR and LIBXC_DIR to your install locations.

 ```
 export GPAW_DIR=/path/to/gpaw/install